MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocreatedevice.md

 ### -param DeviceObject [out]

 Pointer to a variable that receives a pointer to the newly created [DEVICE_OBJECT](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/ns-wdm-_device_object) structure.
 The **DEVICE_OBJECT** structure is allocated from nonpaged pool.
+The device extension of the device object is zeroed.

 ## -returns